mrWh1te/Botmation/README.md

 # Botmation

-A library with the `MationBot` class to provide a Declarative approach to using [Puppeteer](https://github.com/puppeteer/puppeteer).
+A library that provides the `MationBot` class with a Declarative approach to using [Puppeteer](https://github.com/puppeteer/puppeteer).

-A take-over project for [Instamation](https://github.com/mrWh1te/Instamation).
+This is a take-over project for [Instamation](https://github.com/mrWh1te/Instamation).
 Please use this, instead of that.

 ## Overview

 Current:
- - `MationBot` class with Declarative `actions()` in executing async tasks, `BotAction`'s, sequentially
+ - `MationBot` class with method `actions()` for declaratively executing async tasks, `BotAction`'s, sequentially
  - Social media site specific action's ie Instagram for automating login

 In dev: